Coalfire-Research/npk/README.md

 **ProTip:** To keep things clean and distinct from other things you may have in AWS, it's STRONGLY recommended that you deploy NPK in a fresh account.
 You can create a new account easily from the 'Organizations' console in AWS. **By 'STRONGLY recommended', I mean 'seriously don't install this next to other stuff'.**

+**Note: If you have an older version of NPK that you deployed without the one-liner, you'll need to destroy it before installing the new version**

 1. Log into the AWS Console for the account you want to deploy to.
 2. Click the AWS CloudShell button in the top right corner.
 ![cloudshell_icon](https://user-images.githubusercontent.com/143415/156901055-5107d4b2-c5b4-4ca5-8454-57e7504e2316.png)